 Capital Impact Partners Joins with Washington, D.C.
 Government Once Again to Preserve and Expand Affordable Housing

-$3.3 million grant will be used to leverage $13 million in affordable housing investments across D.C.’s eight wards
+The $3.3 million grant will be used to leverage $13 million in affordable housing investments across D.C.’s eight wards.

-WASHINGTON, DC/ARLINGTON, VA (January 17, 2020) – For the second straight year, Washington, D.C.’s Department of Housing and Community Development (DHCD) has named Capital Impact Partners as a manager of the District’s Housing Preservation Fund (HPF).
+January 17, 2020 (Washington, D.C./Arlington, VA) – For the second straight year, Washington, D.C.’s Department of Housing and Community Development (DHCD) has named Capital Impact Partners as a manager of the District’s Housing Preservation Fund (HPF).
 DHCD’s new $10 million in Preservation Funds, when leveraged by the fund managers that also include LISC and the Low Income Investment Fund (LIIF), will bring the fund to a record $116 million.
 Capital Impact was awarded a $3.3 million grant as part of this announcement, which the organization expects to leverage at a 3:1 ratio to deploy an additional $13 million in loans to help preserve more than 340 homes across the District.

 Mayor Muriel Bowser launched the fund in 2018 to increase the preservation of affordable housing in the District by supporting the efforts of organizations like Capital Impact to provide low-cost and flexible financing to mission-driven nonprofit and for-profit developers working on multifamily housing projects in the District.